We’ve tested and reviewed many safety squat bars here at Garage Gym Lab.

 You can also use this specialty bar for several exercises, including back squats, front squats, good mornings, lunges, JM presses, etc.

 How Much Does a Safety Squat Bar Weigh?

 Best For: Quads, Upper Back, General Strength | Weight: 45-70lbs | Length: 84″-92.5″ | Price: $300-$500

 Safety squat bars weigh between 45-70lbs or 20-32kgs.
 Unlike traditional bars with a standard weight, SSBs vary in weight based on features, design, and manufacturer.
-Refer to the chart and calculator below to see safety squat bar weight and length by brand.
+Refer to the chart below to see safety squat bar weights and length by brand.

 How Much Does the Marrs Bar Weigh?

 Best For: Low Bar Squats, Front Squats, Good Mornings | Weight: 65lbs | Length: 89″ | Price: $629

 The Marrs Bar weighs 65lbs, making it one of the heavier options.
 It measures 89″ long and offers 16″ sleeves, creating a total weight capacity of 1,200lbs.